-- Financial education is key in equipping individuals to compare financial products and services and make appropriate, well-informed financial decisions. - In an OECD study, South Africans ranked lowest out of 20 countries in terms of financial education, with limited understanding of financial concepts such as inflation and compound interest.
+- Financial education is key in equipping individuals to compare financial products and services and make appropriate, well-informed financial decisions. - In an OECD study13, South Africans ranked lowest out of 20 countries in terms of financial education, with limited understanding of financial concepts such as inflation and compound interest.
 For example, when asked how inflation levels impact purchasing power, one in four South Africans responded correctly. - There is a strong link between financial knowledge and financial health.
-Research shows that higher levels of financial knowledge are correlated with better financial outcomes and financial behaviours such as participation in the stock market, adequate retirement planning and debt management.
+Research shows that higher levels of financial knowledge are correlated with better financial outcomes and financial behaviours such as participation in the stock market, adequate retirement planning and debt management.18 can have a big impact

-Financial knowledge score by country

-Percentage of respondents scoring at least 70% on the financial knowledge assessment can have a big impact

-OECD; OECD/INFE International survey of adult financial literacy competencies
+Financial knowledge score by country Percentage of respondents scoring at least 70% on the financial knowledge assessment 84% 77% 45% 47% 48% 31% South Africa Russia United Kingdom France Canada New Korea Hong Kong CECD; OECD/INFE International survey of adult financial literacy competencies